 The simple answer for speed optimization – Reduce the number of requests that the page sends for it to load completely.
 Here is how you can do it.

 This works well when it comes to reducing image requests.
 Try and consolidate the background images into a single image and then use the CSS “background_image” and “background_position” to give a unique identity to each of them.

 This is a WordPress plugin that makes the file combining task a cakewalk.
 Simply install the plugin and head over to the “Static Files” tab.
 Check the files that you wish to combine and save the changes.

 Images on a website are like a giant in a world of dwarfs.
 They take most of the space on the webpage, and so the strategy should be aligned to reduce the size of the overly-sized images.

 Do not consider deleting them completely as images create visual delight and help create relatable content.

 When people hear information, they’re likely to remember only 10% of that information three days later.
 However, if a relevant image is paired with that same information, people retained 65% of the information three days later – Brain Rules

 If you wish to optimize website for conversion, you need to be extra careful as there are two methods for such compression, i.e., “Lossy” and “Lossless.”
 Where lossy helps compressing images while lowering the quality, lossless is better as it preserves the image quality while reducing the size.

-So, simply stick to the lossless type of compression to keep the stakes high that the images will not create a bad user experience.
+So, simply stick to the lossless type of compression, in case of image optimization, to keep the stakes high that the images will not create a bad user experience.
 Here’s a comprehensive feature set for popular image formats available to help you find your best fit.